CelloCommunications/mkdocs-template-enterprise/notes/fortigate-notes.md

 # Fortigate Notes

+> [!TIP]
-Blair if this is wrong in any way please adjust or let me know.
+> Blair if this is wrong in any way please adjust or let me know.
 Cheers mate!

 ## GitHub Actions IP Ranges